 We got the opportunity to sit in on a meeting of the Senate, bask in the regimental meeting structure, and hear opening debate on a bill; this one was about repealing the death penalty.
 While the meat of the debate was very deep and serious, the process was truly amazing to witness.
 The speed at which these bill votes were made was dizzying.
-Compton rappers have got nothing on the people running these meetings!

 My interest in our state's law-making process is, admittedly, selfish in origin.
 I have been following the evolution of HB 400, increasing the legal amount of alcohol in Montana-made beer.
 I listened to the sponsor "make her case" before the House of Representatives, I heard the bill's opponents make (what I thought) were unrelated and arbitrary arguments, I got to see some humor and humanity from other House members.
 Truly fascinating.
 This bill is headed for the Senate, hopefully it'll receive positive votes there as well.